astronomer/docs/astro/airflow-email-notifications.md

 ### Integrate with SendGrid

-[SendGrid](https://sendgrid.com/) is an email delivery service that you can use to configure Airflow notifications.
+[SendGrid](https://sendgrid.com/) is an email delivery service that you can use to configure [Apache Airflow®](https://airflow.apache.org) notifications.
 A free SendGrid account grants users 40,000 free emails within the first 30 days of an account opening and 100 emails per day after that.
 This should be enough emails for most notification use cases.

 1. [Create a SendGrid account](https://signup.sendgrid.com).
 Be prepared to disclose some standard information about yourself and your organization.